Rainbow Transformations Foundation · For Community Organizations

 Intake & screening

-RTF licensed therapist · English & Spanish · oral where needed
+Conducted by licensed clinician — English & Spanish · oral where needed · operating under their own license, not RTF's

 Level of Care determination

-Routes client to the right track · Medi-Cal eligibility assessed
+Routes client to appropriate track · Medi-Cal eligibility assessed · conducted by licensed provider

 Three service tracks — client routed to one or more

-1:1 sessions · groups · systems navigation · case management · daily functioning · embodiment · identity integration
+1:1 peer support · groups · systems navigation · case management · daily functioning · embodiment · identity integration

-1:1 coaching · bridge groups · nervous system · goal-setting · ROI protocol · ongoing crisis monitoring
+1:1 peer support · bridge groups · nervous system · goal-setting · ongoing crisis monitoring

 Higher Level of Care

-Escalation pathway — stepped by clinical need / Community-Based Organization SOPs
+Escalation pathway — stepped by clinical need / CBO SOPs

 Therapist + psychiatry → Treatment